-This year I will only run events in Devon.
-They usually sell out through my email list before ever getting put on my website.
+All foraging courses usually sell out through my email list before ever getting put on my website.

 If you want to be notified when dates are announced, please sign up here.

 I do not offer gift vouchers at this time.
-Bookings are strictly on a first come, first serve basis.

 I also work with a couple of other foraging instructors.
 People who teach in the same way I do and whose professionalism and skill set I fully back.

 You’ll find all events below: